ITS Transit Standards Professional Capacity Building Program

 Scott Altman: This example should explain these two concepts.
 These two examples.
 The first example we see shows you the calendar_dates file as an exception.
 So we see that on 20160530, which happened to be May 30 of 2016, which happened to be Memorial Day, weekday service had a type two exception, meaning there was the normal weekday service, and trips that have that service ID did not operate that day.
 Instead, Sunday service was operated, which might be more limited and more appropriate for holiday.
 We also see the second type of use of this file, and here we have a special service ID, and that ID has service the five days we have listed-- July 1st, 2nd, 3rd, 4th and 5th.
 So those all have a type one exception, meaning that a trip ID with that service ID of "special" operates on just those days.

 Scott Altman: Now we move into the portion of the specification that is optional, and so we will describe a bunch of files that add value if you can provide them, but if you can't provide them, it doesn't mean that you shouldn't produce GTFS.
 So the concept of fares is not necessarily a complete description of fares for an agency.
 Fare information has been described in the GTFS specification for a while, but different agencies have different ways of disseminating fares and there is not a one-size-fits-all way of viewing this.
 So the fare_attributes and fare_rules file, which we'll address in a minute, describe the way that it's currently supported in the GTFS specification of describing your fares.
 However, there are working groups that are looking at other ways of incorporating fare information to accommodate different fare patterns that are used throughout different agencies.
 So the fare_attributes file describes an instance of a fare.
 So it describes a fare identifier with price and the currency.
 It can also describe whether you pay the fare onboard or if transfers are included.
 Note that there currently is no way to determine different classes of fares.
-So if you have a different fare for senior citizens or a different fare for students, there's no way to differentiate that between the standard fare.
+So if you have a different fare for senior citizens or a different fare for students, there's no way to differentiate that from the standard fare.
 There's also no way to differentiate a peak fare from an off-peak fare, and no way to differentiate a different type of fare media.
 For example, an agency might charge a different cash fare versus a fare that's bought on their fare card.
 So it can really only describe the main instance of a fare.
 That's an important point to note if you wish to describe fare information.

 Scott Altman: Here's an example of the fare_attributes.txt file.
 We see this agency has a flat fare for trips that have a fare ID of base.
 They have a different flat fare for a different route of that fare ID of baseBP.
 And then they have different zone-based fares, and we'll discuss how we know that in a minute when we discuss the next slide.
 So just keep this example in mind as we move on.